I came across the Teochew Puppet And Opera House by accident when I was looking for the Sun Yat-Sen Museum next door.

 Price includes opera costume try-on.

-The location can be found on this map:
+The location of Teochew Puppet and Opera House can be found on this map:

 122 Armenian Street, George Town, 10200 George Town, Penang